Safester-net/Safester.Client/README.md

 The underlying base OpenPGP crypto library used is [Bouncy Castle](http://www.bouncycastle.org/csharp/).

-The [OpenPGP](https://www.openpgp.org/) and cryptographic calls a are all wrapped using a dedicated C# encryption library: [Safester.Cryptolibrary](https://github.com/kawansoft/Safester.CryptoLibrary)
+The cryptographic calls a are all encapsulated in a dedicated C# wrapper library: [Safester.Cryptolibrary](https://github.com/kawansoft/Safester.CryptoLibrary)

 ## License